Popular Q&A: Foot Health Heritage

 Posted By Marty Hughes, DC

 Barefoot walking is part of our natural foot health heritage.
 Our ancestors walked barefoot across a variety of terrain and in a variety of climatic conditions.
 Many people around the world still walk barefoot, or in minimalist footwear, without experiencing the kind of foot and toe issues—such as bunions, crooked toes, and neuromas—that plague many shoe-wearing individuals.
-So, is...
+So, is walking barefoot a good strategy for achieving optimal foot health?
+For...
 Read more